Laser Tattoo Removal Edmonton

 The doctor then positions the laser device on your skin and activates the light.
 Your doctor will direct the laser beam to the target areas, and the high-intensity light starts breaking down the ink particles.

-But this depends on how many times your tattoo was layered and how deep the pigment is.
+This depends on how many times your tattoo was layered and how deep the pigment is.
 After the treatment, you can apply an ice pack to the target area to soothe the skin.

 Expect to see slight leakages of blood, collagen or lymphatic fluids.
 The area of the skin that receives the laser treatment may also swell slightly.
 You may also experience redness in the target areas and feel some discomfort as well.